Selling a Home in Pre-Foreclosure in Ozark, MO

 Selling Your Ozark, MO Home in Pre-Foreclosure | Evervest Home Buyers

-No one likes foreclosure – not even banks.
-Selling your home in pre-foreclosure can be an agreeable solution for both you and your mortgage lender.
-Our buyers are amiable and discreet, and can help you pay off your debt and save your credit score.
-We’ll make a fair cash offer on the property, close on the sale quickly, and assist with the legal and financial aspects of the sale.
+Everyone hates foreclosure – even lenders.
+Selling your home in pre-foreclosure is often the best option for everybody involved.
+Our buyers are amiable and discreet, and can help you get out from under your debt and save your credit score.
+We’ll make a fair cash offer on the property, close on the deal fast, and help you with the legal and financial aspects of the sale.
 If your Ozark, MO home is in pre-foreclosure, call Evervest Home Buyers today at (417) 815-3889 or tell us about your property online.